CSB-KUL/yMap/README.md

 9 - uniprot_bioGrid.txt	# contains all the yeast proteins is and BioGrid ids

-(ii)	Pre downloaded files from PTMcode and PTMfunc
+(i-B)	Pre downloaded files from PTMcode and PTMfunc

 (PTMfunc)